-Body waxing is a form of depilation, or the removal of hair by the root.
+Body waxing is a form of depilation or the removal of hair by the root.
 Why do we want to do this?
-If we remove the hair by the root then we have beautiful, smooth, silky, hairless skin for a longer period of time, up to 4 - 6 weeks!!
+If we remove the hair by the root, then we have beautiful, smooth, silky, hairless skin for a longer period, up to 4 - 6 weeks!

-The main difference between waxing & shaving is that shaving only removes the hair from the surface.
+The main difference between waxing and shaving is that shaving only removes the hair from the surface.
 Below the surface is another 1/4 to 1/2 inch of mature hair.
-To complicate matters, every time you cut your hair it goes through a growth spurt.
+To complicate matters, every time you cut your hair, it goes through a growth spurt.
 Our hair has cell memory, it knows how long it should be.
 For instance, if you never shaved the hair on your legs, how long would it grow?
 Only 2-3 inches max!
 But the hair on our heads and men's faces will grow to an undetermined length.
-We cut it, it grows, we cut it again, it grows faster.. and faster.. and faster!!!
+We cut it, it grows, we cut it again, it grows faster...and faster... and faster!
 Oh Lord!
-Shaving also comes with some unappealing side effects, like razor burn, ingrown hairs and don’t even mention the itching!!
+Shaving also comes with some unappealing side effects, like razor burn, ingrown hairs, and don’t even mention the itching!!

 Yes, there are different types of wax.
-Soft wax & hard wax and sugar wax.
+Soft wax, hard wax, and sugar wax.
 Soft wax is the most common and is what we generally see on TV.
-We smooth on the warm wax, place a strip of cloth on top & rip it off!
-Though very effective, soft wax does have it’s draw backs.
+We smooth on the warm wax, place a strip of cloth on top, and rip it off!
+Though very effective, soft wax does have its drawbacks.
 For one, it’s very sticky and tends to cause some skin irritation when not used properly.
-But it’s fairly inexpensive and allows us to wax very quickly.
-Saving time & money for the client.
+But it’s fairly inexpensive and allows us to wax very quickly saving time and money for the client.

 There are a few things you can do before your appointment to help lessen the discomfort.
 One is to avoid caffeine.
 Caffeine is a skin stimulant.
-It gets your nerves up and dancing and ready to feel EVERYTHING!!
-Some people also find taking an anti inflammatory like Advil or Motrin a half hour before their appointment is quite useful.
+It gets your nerves up and dancing and ready to feel everything!
+Some people also find taking an anti-inflammatory like Advil or Motrin half an hour before their appointment quite useful.
 But that is strictly up to you and your current health condition.
-Other than that...
-I'll take care of the rest!
+Other than that, I'll take care of the rest!

-I always explain to my clients that hair grows like trees.
-A sapling is not only short, but it’s trunk is also very small in diameter.
-As the tree grows taller it’s trunk grows in width.
-So does our hair.
-A shaved hair for instance could really be several years old in width, so as it grows in length it’s very dark & coarse.
-But when we wax, our bodies have to produce a brand new baby hair.
-As it grows in, it’s very fine & thin.
-It’s also tapered at the end so it wont cause itching!
-And let me tell you, waxing these new baby hairs is a snap!
-The first time you wax will be the most uncomfortable, but after that you’re home free!!
-Believe me, it's much easier to pull out a sapling than a big old Oak tree!!
+We always explain to our clients that hair grows like trees.
+A sapling is not only short, but its trunk is also very small in diameter.
+As the tree grows taller, its trunk grows in width.
+So, does our hair.
+A shaved hair, for instance, could really be several years old in width, so as it grows in length, it’s very dark and coarse.
+But when we wax, our bodies have to produce a brand-new baby hair.
+As it grows in, it’s very fine and thin.
+The light can shine through it so it appears lighter in color.
+It’s also tapered at the end so it won't cause itching!
+And let us tell you, waxing these new baby hairs is a snap!
+The first time you wax will be the most uncomfortable, but after that, you’re home free!
+Believe us, it's much easier to pull out a sapling than a big old oak tree!